dayoonkwon/PEGAirPollution/README.md

 # Air Pollution and the Serum Metabolome in PD

-This repository hosts the code and methodology used for conducting the statistical analyses presented in our research paper, submitted to npj Parkinson's Disease.
+This repository hosts the code and methodology used for conducting the statistical analyses presented in our research paper, published in npj Parkinson's Disease, 2026.

 ## Overview

-The purpose of this repository is to provide transparency and reproducibility for the computational analyses carried out in our study of long-term ambient air pollution exposures (PM~2.5~, CO, and NO~2~) and the untargeted serum LC-HRMS metabolome in Parkinson's disease patients and population-based controls.
+The purpose of this repository is to provide transparency and reproducibility for the computational analyses carried out in our study of long-term ambient air pollution exposures (PM2.5, CO, and NO2) and the untargeted serum LC-HRMS metabolome in Parkinson's disease patients and population-based controls.

 ## Contents